NikolaJov96/Karting-GoPro-Video-GPS-Extraction-And-Analysis/README.md

-# Carting GoPro Video GPS Extraction And Analysis
+# Karting GoPro Video GPS Extraction And Analysis

 Scripts for extracting GPS data from GoPro camera video and generating some graphs